 While rose petals and leaves are what’s most commonly utilized, the bark and stems of roses can be used as well.
 Bark is the “strongest” of all the parts of the rose, meaning that it is the most concentrated.
 Pet owners are recommended to consult with a veterinarian before supplementing with rose bark.
+In fact, it is always a good idea to talk to your vet about natural products of any kind before using them on your canine buddy.
 There are multiple ways to apply the health perks of roses for your dog to their everyday lifestyle and regimen, including rose tea, rose vinegar, and aromatherapy.

 The most common modality of roses is to make rose tea.
 While this can be sipped exactly like a tea, it is more frequently adopted as a topical treatment.
 Rose tea can be used for any of the following health problems:

 When washed or dropped gently and safely in the eye, rose tea acts as an anti-inflammatory, helping speed up the healing process involved in eye infections or foreign bodies found in the eye (such as dirt, sand, or hair), which may scratch the surface of the cornea and cause discomfort.

 Rose tea makes a great addition to bath time to promote healthy skin and coat.
 It’s especially helpful for dogs suffering from itchy or dry skin as the natural rose oils are exceptionally hydrating, and they smell heavenly, too.

 Because rose tea is antibacterial, washing small cuts or scratches with rose tea will help protect the skin from becoming infected.